-A law passed by the Texas State Legislature permits students registering at community colleges to pay their tuition and fees in installments.
-Installment plan must be initiated before the first class day.
-One-half of the payment is required in advance of the official institutional first day of classes; one-quarter is due prior to the start of the sixth class week; and the final one-quarter payment must be made prior to the eleventh class week.
+A law passed by the Texas State Legislature permits students registering at community colleges to pay tuition and fees in installments.
+If you wish to pay your tuition and fees in installments, you must initiate an installment plan before the first class day.
+One-half of the payment is required in advance of the official institutional first day of classes; one-quarter is due prior to the start of the sixth class week; and the final onequarter payment must be made prior to the eleventh class week.
 Promissory notes must be signed at the time the first payment is made.
-Late fees will be assessed (\$10 per payment not to exceed \$20) for late installments.
+Late fees will be assessed for late installments.
 If courses are dropped, the refund, if any, will be applied to the balance of the installment plan.
 If courses are dropped and no refund is due, the balance of the installment plan must still be paid in full.
-Course credit may be denied to students who have not made payment in full by the end of the semester.
-Tuition installment pay plans are allowed only during the fall and spring semesters and do not apply to flex classes.
+Course credit may be denied if you have not made payment in full by the end of the semester.
+Tuition installment pay plans are allowed only during the fall and spring semesters and do not apply to flexible entry courses.
 A \$15 fee is charged to all TIPP participants.
+This fee must be paid at the time the installment plan is initiated and is non-refundable.